 It also lets you push/pull your database between different locations.
 This feature is especially useful if you want to create a WordPress staging site, rather than migrate your production site.

-Overall, WP Migrate DB markets itself more towards WordPress developers, but casual users can benefit from it too.
+Overall, WP Migrate DB markets itself more toward WordPress developers, but casual users can benefit from it too.

 The basic version is available for free at WordPress.org.
 Just remember that the free version only works for your site’s database.
 If you want the premium version, WP Migrate DB Pro starts at just $49.

 UpdraftPlus is a popular free WordPress backup plugin.
 The free version is one of the best options out there for backing up your site.
 But with the premium version, you can also use UpdraftPlus to migrate your site to a new location.

 Essentially, you’ll create a “backup” of your existing site and import that backup to fresh WordPress installs at your destination.
 Then, use the UpdraftPlus Migrator component.
 It will help you change your database if needed during the migration process.

 Other than that, it works just like restoring your site from a backup.

 UpdraftPlus is available for free at WordPress.org.
 However, to access the migration component.
 You’ll need to purchase UpdraftPlus Premium, which starts at $70.

 Which Is the Best WordPress Migration Plugin For You?